sanja7s/AI_Impact_Card/README.md

 ### Licence Plate Detector

-- **[Impact Assessment Card - Licence Plate Detector (Version 5)](impact-assessment-card-license-plate-detector-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.
+- **[Impact Assessment Card - Licence Plate Detector](impact-assessment-card-license-plate-detector-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.

 ### Urban Feedback System